Aymkdn/html-to-pdfmake/README.md

 const jsdom = require('jsdom');
 const { JSDOM } = jsdom;

-// Initialize
+// the below line may vary depending on your version of PDFMake
-pdfMake.vfs = pdfFonts.pdfMake.vfs;
+// please, check https://github.com/bpampuch/pdfmake to know how to initialize this library pdfMake.vfs = pdfFonts;

-const { window } = new JSDOM('');
+// initiate the "window" object in Node const { window } = new JSDOM('');

 // Convert HTML to PDFMake format